AquIce/langgen/README.md

 ### Configuration

-To run your custom lexer, you first need to import the header file.
+To run your custom parser, you first need to import the header file.

 ```cpp
 // main.cpp